arror403/local-RAG/README.md

-A fully local, privacy-first Retrieval-Augmented Generation (RAG) system.
+A fully local, privacy-focused Retrieval-Augmented Generation (RAG) system.
 Ask questions about your documents — everything runs on your own machine.
 No data ever leaves your computer.

-*Retrieval-augmented generation (RAG) is a technique for providing external sources of knowledge to the LLM.
+*RAG is a technique for providing external sources of knowledge to the LLM.
 It helps improve the accuracy of AI answers by accessing information outside of the model's training data.*

 ![Python](https://img.shields.io/badge/Python-3.11-blue?logo=python)
 ![Docker](https://img.shields.io/badge/Docker-Compose-2496ED?logo=docker)